null-Exception1/auto-kv-cache-eviction/README.md

 Sketch config surface: `--experimental-autonomous-text-eviction-threshold`, `--experimental-text-eviction-window`.
 Sketch scheduler hook: a threshold check in `_schedule_default()` that calls `evict_session_token_range()` with `apply_rotation=False`.
-None of this has been prototyped against vLLM internals; treat it as a placeholder for a later phase, not a design that's been validated.
+None of this has been prototyped against vLLM internals.
+Treat it as a placeholder for a later phase, not a design that's been validated.